BradleyA/Linux-admin/github-animated-GIF/README.md

 **WARNING:** These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
-I need to get this to work and completed then some cleanup before it is shareable . . .
+I need to get this to work and completed then some cleanup  . . .

     https://medium.com/@pczarkowski/how-to-make-an-animated-gif-of-your-terminal-commands-62b08dfb6089